Azure-Samples/azure-edge-extensions-lnm-mq-isa95/README.md

 <u>**Example**: Contoso Company Implementation</u>

-Contoso, a global manufacturing company, has implemented ISA-95 using Azure IoT Operations.
+Contoso, a global manufacturing company, has implemented ISA-95 using Azure IoT Operations (AIO).
 Their architecture aligns with the ISA-95 levels:

 - **Level 5 (Global Corporation)**: Data aggregation, analysis, forecasting, and business decision-making.
 Some data from this layer is made available in lower layers, like Level 3, for immediate action.
 - **Level 4 (Regional Management)**: Regional production planning and coordination.
-- **Levels 2 & 3 (Site Operations)**: Azure IoT Edge devices collect and aggregate data from local sensors and machines, storing it in the local MQ Broker.
+- **Levels 2 & 3 (Site Operations)**: Edge based Arc enabled Kubernetes cluster collect and aggregate data from local sensors and machines, storing it in the local MQ Broker.
 This data is also sent to Level 5 for business purposes.

-Azure IoT Operations includes the Azure IoT MQ, a scalable, Kubernetes-native MQTT Broker that provides the messaging plane for event-driven applications.
+Azure IoT Operations includes the [Azure IoT MQ](https://learn.microsoft.com/azure/iot-operations/manage-mqtt-connectivity/overview-iot-mq), a scalable, Kubernetes-native MQTT Broker that provides the messaging plane for event-driven applications.

-Contoso uses Azure IoT MQ as an MQTT Broker and relies on the MQTT Bridge component to duplicate MQTT data between brokers in different layers.
+Contoso uses Azure IoT MQ as an MQTT Broker and relies on the [MQTT Bridge](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/howto-configure-mqtt-bridge) component to duplicate MQTT data between brokers in different layers.

-Contoso has an additional requirement: a Kafka Broker in another cloud stores business decisions that need to be applied to production lines.
+Contoso has an additional requirement: a Kafka broker in another cloud stores business decisions that need to be applied to production lines.
 This data needs to reach Layers 2 & 3.

 ## Scenario

 ### Kafka Bridging scenario

-A Kafka Connector component from AIO MQ grabs business decisions from the Kafka Broker and makes them available in the `enterprise/feedback` topic on the Level 4 MQTT Broker for later use by the MQTT Bridge.
+A [KafkaConnector](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/howto-configure-kafka) component from Azure IoT MQ grabs business decisions from the Kafka broker and makes them available in the `enterprise/feedback/siteX` topics on the Level 4 MQTT Broker for later use by the MQTT Bridge.

 ### MQTT Bridging scenario

 MQTT Bridge duplicates messages between the Level 3 and Level 4 brokers.
 When a message is published to the `node1` topic in the Level 3 MQTT Broker, it's duplicated to `enterprise/site1/node1` in the Level 4 MQTT Broker.
-Messages inserted into `enterprise/feedback` in the Level 4 broker are duplicated to `incoming-feedback` in the Level 3 broker.
+Messages inserted into `enterprise/feedback/siteX` in the Level 4 broker are duplicated to `incoming-feedback` in each respective Layer 3 site.

 The full scenario covered in this sample is described in this sequence diagram: